 Plant in full to part sun.
 Shorter and better behaved in shady, dry sites.

-Moist to well-drained soil; happily grows in clay, loam and sandy soils.
+Moist to average, well-drained soil; happily grows in clay, loam and sandy soils.

 Wildlife Value: